StormDev87/esx_weapons/README.md

 # esx_weapons
-this is manegement script for weapons
+this is management script for weapons